Rizzle123/US_Pregnancy/README.md

-The codes for the study can be seen below and copy was made available in my report :
+The codes for the study can be seen below.
+A copy was also made available in my report.

 1. FREQUENCIES VARIABLES=sex
            /ORDER=ANALYSIS.